BPLIM/Workshops/ExternalServer/External_Server_Manual.md

     one must be aware that this option uses resources from the server, so the efficient solution to run your programs "overnight" is using the batch mode as described in Step 6 below.
-Furthermore, in case the server is rebooted during a maintenance procedure your session will be automatically closed and unsaved documents will be lost.
+Furthermore, in case the server is rebooted during a maintenance procedure, your session will be automatically closed, and unsaved documents will be lost.
 We recommend you save at regular intervals your statistical programs.